cillyk/GE1-Assignment/readme.md

 **Non VR Setup**

- - Either Download the NonVR build from the builds folder and run the FishTank.exe on a windows computer.
+ - Either Download the NonVR build from the builds folder or the releases section and run the FishTank.exe on a windows computer.
  - Alternatively clone the main branch and open the project in the unity editor.

 **VR Setup**

- - Download the VR build from the builds folder and run the FishTank.exe on a windows computer.
+ - Download the VR build from the builds folder or the releases section and run the FishTank.exe on a windows computer.
  - Alternatively clone the VRBuild branch and open the project in the unity editor.
  - Ensure you have an XR Compatible headset connected (Or can emulate VR movement with mouse holding right click + mouse button 5)